Beginning Friday, 8/7/20 we cannot see visitors from Rhode Island due to Gov. Baker's travel ban.

 If you have a fever, severe cough, colored nasal discharge, or stomach ailment, we reserve the right to refuse service.
 Our clients and staff will have a better chance of remaining healthy if all guests follow these guidelines.
 Live Internet streaming and OnDemand Internet streaming is available with the Babyflix app if a guest is unable to come to the ultrasound.

 Will my 3D ultrasound pictures be perfect?

 Well, the answer to that question is . . . hopefully, but not always.
 However, we promise to make every effort to obtain the best images.
-Every baby scans differently, depending on its gestational age, position, amount of fluid, and mother’s condition.
+Every baby scans differently, depending on its gestational age, position, amount of fluid, and mother’s weight.
 Unfortunately, we cannot make any guarantees that the images will be similar to those you might have seen elsewhere or even from our own studio, or that we can always meet everyone’s expectations.
 We have learned that a great picture is determined differently from person to person.
-If we are unable to get clear pictures due to the mother's condition, then we are under no obligation to redo the ultrasound free of charge.
-The reality is, it is simply physics that sometimes makes it difficult to see a baby clearly in some women.
+If we are unable to get clear pictures due to the mother's weight, then we are under no obligation to redo the ultrasound free of charge.
+The reality is, it is simply physics that sometimes makes it difficult to see a baby clearly in some women with extra belly fat.

 Perfection is subjective!
 We love action shots!

 More on how to get the best possible ultrasound below:

 If for some reason you must return for a redo scan, your redo ultrasound must be scheduled within 2 weeks.
 Occasionally, due to busy or conflicting schedules, we may make an exception.
 It is best to reschedule your redo appointment before you leave the studio.